lydialouise/reelnow-api/docs/tutorials/tutorials_filter-movies-by-audience.md

 ## Next steps

-Now that you understand filtering with query parameters, try experimenting:
+Now that you know how to filter using query parameters and operators, try experimenting:

 * Find all comedies that are appropriate for teenagers.
 * Discover which R-rated movies are currently in theatres.